-Once you know you have bruxism, treating it will depend on several factors, including how much damage your teeth have already sustained (if any).
-If your teeth are significantly worn or damaged, then you may need an appropriate number of restorations such as porcelain crowns or veneers to rebuild the tooth structure.
-To protect your teeth and restoration, your dentist can also suggest a custom-designed bruxism appliance to stop your teeth from grinding together as you sleep.
+Treatment will depend on several factors, including how much damage your teeth have sustained.
+Heavy wear will expose the dentin inside the teeth.
+With this much wear, the teeth should be restored.
+Usually crowns or veneers are recommended for grinders.
+To protect your teeth and restoration, your dentist can also suggest a custom designed bruxism appliance to stop your teeth from grinding together as you sleep.

-Call Us if You Grind Your Teeth Too Much
+Call Us if You Constantly Grind Your Teeth

 The pressure and friction from constant grinding eventually impacts your oral health.
 If you’re looking for smile enhancement to repair short or translucent teeth, we offer a wide range of long term solutions.
 To learn more, schedule a consultation by calling us at 847-234-0517.
 We also proudly serve residents of Chicago and all surrounding communities in the Chicago Metro area.